spatie/laravel-permission/README.md

 You can use Laravel's native `@can` directive to check if a user has a certain permission.

-## Using a middleware to check persmissions
+## Using a middleware
-Though the package doesn't contain a middleware it's very trivial to add this yourself.
+Though the package doesn't contain a middleware to check permissions but it's very trivial to add this yourself.

 ``` bash
 $ php artisan make:middleware RoleMiddleware